-Curtis Bowman was born and grew up in the village of Richland Park in the constituency in which he is hoping to become the representative MARRIAQUA.
-One of the younger candidates on the NDP’s team Curtis is 35 years old and a Pharmacist by profession.
+Richland Park in Marriaqua.
+One of the younger candidates on the NDP’s team Curtis is 39 years old and a Pharmacist by profession.
 His early education came at the Richland Park Seventh Day Adventist Primary School and the Mountain View Academy High School both schools in the constituency.
 At a community level, he was involved in sports, holding the captaincy of the Blazers Cricket Team.
-He also played tennis and football, but of you ask anyone who knew him growing up they would tell you that Curtis always showed a keen interest in politics and student government.
+He also played tennis and football, but if you ask anyone, who knew him growing up they would tell you that Curtis always showed a keen interest in politics and student government.

-It is no surpise to many that Curtis has today thrown his hat in the ring as a first time Candidate for the NDP.
-In 1996, he attended the University of Technology in Jamaica where he did a first degree in Pharmacy graduating with honors.
+It is no surprise to many that Curtis has today thrown his hat in the ring as a Candidate for the NDP.
+In 1996, he attended the University of Technology in Jamaica where he did a first degree in Pharmacy graduating with honours.

-While a student at UTECH in 1998 Curtis was elected the Faculty Representative for the Faculty of Health and Applied Science.
+While a student at UTECH in 1998, Curtis was elected the Faculty Representative for the Faculty of Health and Applied Science.
 He then became the Assistant Treasurer of the Student Union and finally it’s President in 2000.
-Through effective handling of these portfolios Curtis built up a reputation as a problem solver and powerful advocate for the rights of his fellow students.
-These are qualities he hopes to apply to the proper representation of the people of Marriaqua who are today yearning for more efficient leadership from their representative.
+Through effective handling of these portfolios, Curtis built up a reputation as a problem solver and powerful advocate for the rights of his fellow students.
+These are qualities he hopes to apply to the proper representation of the people of Marriaqua.

 While pursuing higher education in Jamaica, Curtis also found time on campus to captain his faculty cricket team.
-His efforts in the classroom were complemented by his efforts on the cricket pitch and his excellence as a student representative at UTECH saw him awarded for outstanding contribution to the UTECH Student’s Union and in 2001 he was given the Leadership Award by the University before he went on to UWI Mona to pursue a Masters Degree in Public Health.
+His efforts in the classroom were complemented by his efforts on the cricket pitch and his excellence as a student representative at UTECH.
+These saw him being awarded for outstanding contribution to the UTECH Student’s Union and in 2001 he was given the Leadership Award by the University before he went on to UWI Mona to pursue a Master’s Degree in Public Health.

 Curtis has credited his functioning as a Pharmacist with the Government of St. Vincent and the Grenadines with giving him hands exposure to the serious issues confronting healthcare and rural healthcare in particular, as he has found himself providing medication to persons throughout the length and breadth of this country.
 His efforts to help people also saw him function as part of the medical staff to offer relief assistance to the people of Grenada after the passage of Hurricane Ivan.
 He believes in helping people, and representing their concerns and interests to the best of his ability and with the full extent of his capacity.
 This is what has pushed him into the world of politics.
 This is what would make him a good representative of the people of Marriaqua.